My Worst Predictions

 My Notable Misses #

 In terms of my worst predictions, I have a few memorable ones.
 Most recently, I bet the Federal Reserve wouldn’t follow through with rate hikes.
 I predicted they wouldn’t get above 0.50% for the federal funds rate by the end of 2022.
 Woops.
 As of October 2022, the rate sits at 3.0-3.25%, with further hikes expected2.
 The speed of the 2022 rate hikes was unprecedented–the Fed raised rates by 425 basis points in just 9 months, the fastest pace since Paul Volcker’s Fed in the early 1980s.
-Looking back, I should have recognized that since 1970, the average Federal Reserve rate hiking cycle has lasted 15.3 months with an average increase of 6.16 percentage points, showing how the 2022 cycle followed historical patterns rather than breaking them.
+What I missed was that since 1970, the average Federal Reserve rate hiking cycle has lasted 15.3 months and added 6.16 percentage points.

 The Advertising Bubble That Won’t Burst #